Golden City owner Xin Qiang Wang dies in tragic car accident - Shelby County Reporter

 Hui was transported to a local hospital, while the 16-year-old and her juvenile passenger were also both transported to a local hospital.

-Wang opened the first location of Golden City in Chelsea more than six years ago and has since opened locations in Columbiana, Pelham and Brook Highland with success at each stop.
+Wang opened the first location of Golden City in Chelsea more than six years ago and has since opened locations in Columbiana, Pelham and Inverness with success at each stop.

 He and his son Adrian Wang have worked to spread their food across the county with Peter serving as the head chef with more than 30 years of experience in the kitchen.